port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples/connect-ecr-repo-to-service-using-tags.md

 :::tip Prerequisites

 - This guide assumes you have a Port account and that you have finished the [onboarding process](/quickstart).
 We will use the `Service` blueprint that was created during the onboarding process.
-- Ensure you have [Jira installed and configured](#installation) in your environment.
+- Ensure you have [AWS exporter installed and configured](/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/aws.md) in your environment.

 :::